ThinkDataEd/student/docs/unit2/essential.md

 ###**<u>[Lesson 8: How Likely Is It?](lesson8.md)</u>**
 Probability is an area about which we humans have poor intuition.
 Probability measures a long-run
-proportion: 50% chance means the event happens 50% of the time if you repeated it forever.
+proportion: 50% chance means the event happens 50% of the time if you were to repeat it forever.
 When we don't repeat forever, we see variability.

 ###**<u>[Lesson 9: Bias Detective](lesson9.md)</u>**
-In the short-term, actual outcomes of chance experiments vary from what is 'ideal.'
-An ideal die has equally likely outcomes.
-But that does not mean we will see exactly the same number of one dots, two dots, etc.
+In the short-term, actual outcomes of chance experiments vary from what is considered ideal.
+For example, an ideal die has equally likely outcomes, but that does not mean we will see exactly the same number of one dots, two dots, etc.

 ###**<u>[Lesson 10: Marbles, Marbles…](lesson10.md)</u>**